Explore

 Cons of a PRD:

-• Requires experience to write effectively
+• Requires experience to write well and avoid unnecessary complexity

 Related: